Tomato Cucumber Chickpea Salad

 - Put garbanzo beans in colander and rinse very well until no more foam appears.
 (I like to remove any chickpea skins that come off when you’re rinsing the beans but that's totally optional.)

-- Let beans drain at least 15 minutes.
+- Let beans drain at least 15 minutes while you mix the dressing.
 (I sometimes pat them dry with a paper towel if I’m in a hurry and they seem quite wet.)

-- Mix olive oil, balsamic vinegar, and Spike Seasoning (affiliate link) with a whisk.
+- Mix olive oil, balsamic vinegar, fresh lemon juice, and Spike Seasoning (affiliate link) with a whisk.

-- Place beans in small Ziploc bag, pour dressing over and marinate beans in refrigerator 4-6 hours or longer.
+- Place beans in small Ziploc bag, pour dressing over and marinate beans in refrigerator 2 - 4 hours.

 - When you’re ready to prepare the salad, remove beans from refrigerator and drain them in a colander, reserving the dressing.